 - Small Accident Forgiveness – Many motorcycle insurance carriers won’t increase your premium because of a claim that costs $500 or less.

 - Large Accident Forgiveness – Many motorcycle insurance carriers won’t increase your premium after your first accident – although some may have individual requirements before providing this coverage.

 - Total Loss Coverage for a Brand New Bike – This coverage is great if you purchased your bike new.
-In the event that your bike is totaled, you are paid the full manufacturer’s suggested retail price for a brand new bike, minus the deductible on your policy.
+In the event that your bike is deemed “totaled”, you are paid the full MSRP (Manufacturer’s Suggested Retail Price), minus your chosen deductible.

 - Roadside Assistance – Under this coverage, towing expenses are nothing to worry about.
 In the event you get stuck or your bike is disabled, your bike can be towed to the nearest repair shop for free.
-Some carriers may allow additional add-ons such as Trip Interruption.
-This add on helps you pay for food and lodging expenses up to $500 if you’re away from home when the breakdown occurs.
-Typically, you must have Roadside Assistance first and then add Trip Interruption, if available by the carrier of your choice.
+Some carriers may allow additional add-on’s such as Trip Interruption which helps you pay for food and lodging expenses up to $500 if you’re away from home when the breakdown occurs.
+Typically, you must have Roadside Assistance first and then add Trip Interruption, if it is available from the carrier of your choice.

 - Enhanced Injury Protection – This is additional coverage to Medical Payments coverage.
 Under Enhanced Injury Protection, if you are injured and can’t work, a financial benefit is paid for an allotted period of time.